k21971/EvilHack/doc/evilhack-changelog.md

 - The Blacksmith's Cookbook
 - Fix: improper feedback when a monster spellcaster destroys a secret door with fire/ice bolt spell
+- Fix: improper death reason when killed by a thrown potion of oil